AeroSur: Bankruptcy

-On May 17, 2012 AeroSur suspended all its flights again, and other airlines such as state-owned Boliviana de Aviación have since begun to fill the void left by AeroSur.
+On May 17, 2012 AeroSur suspended all its flights again, and other airlines such as state-owned Boliviana de Aviación began to fill the void left by AeroSur.
 The airline was in talks with potential US investor William Petty who signed a memorandum of understanding to invest up to US$15 million in the Bolivian carrier.
 AeroSur's air operator's certificate was revoked on July 20, 2012.
-A group of former employees, as well as William Petty, planned to create a new airline called TU Aerolínea, but, as of 2018, nothing had happened as far as that venture.
+A group of former employees, as well as William Petty, planned to create a new airline called TU Aerolínea, but as of 2018 nothing had resulted from that venture.